 Authors of a

-Medications, such as disease-modifying antirheumatics and biologics can reduce the risk of RA-related complications.
+Medications such as disease-modifying antirheumatic drugs (DMARDs) and biologics can reduce the risk of RA-related complications.

-As RA progresses, long-lasting or frequently occurring inflammation in the joints can lead to permanent joint damage.
-This can affect the joints of the cervical spine in the neck, and it may cause nodules to form under the skin.
+As RA progresses, long lasting or frequently occurring inflammation in the joints can lead to permanent joint damage.
+This can affect the cervical spine joints in the neck and may cause nodules to form under the skin.

 RA can also increase the risk of certain health conditions.
-The following sections discuss three of the main complications: heart disease, respiratory problems, and infections.
+The following sections discuss three main complications: heart disease, respiratory problems, and infection.

 RA can cause inflammation and damage to the arteries, the heart muscles, or tissues surrounding the heart.

-Pericarditis, which is inflammation of the pericardium, the pouch surrounding the heart, and fluid buildup in this pouch may be especially significant factors.
-Pericarditis may affect around one-third of the people with RA.
+Pericarditis, which is inflammation of the pericardium (the pouch surrounding the heart) and fluid buildup in this pouch, may be significant factors.
+Pericarditis is the

 - a nearly doubled risk of ischemic stroke